Adding New Connectors

 • Embedded: Add the .lua file to agents/ and rebuild.
 It will be compiled into both node and service binaries.

-• Runtime: Upload via Settings > Agents in the web UI.
+• Runtime: Upload via the praxis TUI's Settings → Agents tab.
 The script is stored in the service database and pushed to all connected nodes.

 ACP Sessions (Streaming Agents)